awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 1. `sudo systemctl enable mount-nfs-sequentially.service`

 Then restart your Amazon EC2 instance\.
-The file systems are mounted on demand, generally within a second\.

 ## Mount Command Fails with "wrong fs type" Error Message<a name="mount-error-wrong-fs"></a>